tracel-ai/cubecl/cubecl-book/src/core-features/comptime.md

 ## Feature Specialization

 You could also achieve the sum using subcube operations.
-We will write a kernel that use that instruction when available based on a comptime feature flag.
-When it isn't available, it will fallback on the previous implementation essentially making it portable.
+We will write a kernel that uses that instruction when available based on a comptime feature flag.
+When it isn't available, it will fall back on the previous implementation essentially making it portable.

 ```rust
 #[cube(launch)]